Jessica Jones season 2: Casting

+Design

+Robert Coleman / Whizzer wears a yellow hood that pays homage to the character's all-yellow costume in the comics.
+Oscar's paintings in the season were created by comic book artist David Mack, who has drawn covers for Jessica Jones comics.

 Filming

 Filming began the week of April 3, 2017 in New York City, once again using the working title Violet.
 This followed the end of production on The Defenders in March, with Ritter having indicated in May 2016 that the season would film back-to-back with The Defenders.
-Filming occurred at the Long Island Aquarium and Exhibition Center.
+Filming occurred at the Long Island Aquarium.
 Filming for the season wrapped on September 14, 2017.

 Approaching the second season, Rosenberg wanted to increase the number of female directors working on the series as a further push for representation.
 This was a goal that "Marvel was completely on board with", and, given the demand of many talented female directors at the time, the series' producers looked to book only female directors first and approach male directors later in the pre-production phase if needed.
 Another member of the production suggested that the series book only female directors for the season, which Rosenberg "hadn't contemplated [as a] concept prior to that conversation".
 She quickly made that the goal of the production and, in October 2016, Rosenberg confirmed that all 13 episodes of the season would be directed by women.
-Oscar's paintings in the season were created by comic book artist David Mack, who has drawn covers for Jessica Jones comics.